 Aqua/water/eau, Dicaprylyl Carbonate, Octocrylene, Methylene Bis-benzotriazolyl Tetramethylbutylphenol [nano], Butyl Methoxydibenzoylmethane, Bis-ethylhexyloxyphenol Methoxyphenyl Triazine, Cyclopentasiloxane, C20-22 Alkyl Phosphate, Glyceryl Stearate, Peg-100 Stearate, Ectoin, Mannitol, Xylitol, Rhamnose, Fructooligosaccharides, Laminaria Ochroleuca Extract, C20-22 Alcohols, Decyl Glucoside, Cyclohexasiloxane, Hydroxyethyl Acrylate/ Sodium Acryloyldimethyl Taurate Copolymer, Pentylene Glycol, Xanthan Gum, Propylene Glycol, Citric Acid, Caprylic/capric Triglyceride, Sodium Hydroxide, Disodium Edta, Phenoxyethanol, Chlorphenesin. [bi543]

-Final Verdict on the Bioderma Sunscreen
+Final Verdict on the Bioderma Photoderm Sunscreen

 Pros

-- Very high UVB & UVA protection.
+• Very high UVB & UVA protection.

-- Spreads and glides easily on the skin.
+• Spreads and glides easily on the skin.

-- It didn’t break me out.
+• It didn’t break me out.

 Cons

-Despite not being very suitable for my skin type due to the fact that it looks shiny, I do like this sunscreen.
-It did not irritate my sensitive skin and offers great broad spectrum protection!
-That UVA protection level is awesome!
-However, if you like to apply foundation over sunscreen I feel like it may be a little too much.
 Darker skin tones should be aware of the slight white cast.
 And in general, I think it will be more suitable for dry skin types.
-So maybe if your skin is on the dry side you won’t have any problem applying makeup over this.
+So if your skin is on the dry side, most likely you also won’t have any problem applying makeup over this.
 I may try the Aquafluide version in the future and see how it’ll perform compared to this one.
-Overall, it’s a good sunscreen that I would recommend!
+Overall, it’s a sunscreen that I would recommend!

 Also Read: